 Looking at feelings, thoughts, and memories.

-Some see Gestalt Therapy as overly confrontational.
+Some see Gestalt Therapy as on of the therapy modalities that are overly confrontational.
 My experience of Gestalt Therapy certainly shows this is an aspect that must be carefully monitored or it might put a client off therapy and leave the client in a no-man’s-land.
 Therapists who challenge too abruptly, without first gaining the clients trust may simply antagonise the situation.

 Where Gestalt Therapy works best is when dealing with clients who have a need for mind/body awareness and integration, self-understanding and self-awareness, personal empowerment, actualising and potential.
 Again, good therapy utilises many modalities, and in its place, under careful application Gestalt Therapy can work well for some people.

 Gestalt Therapy can result in some deep awareness and feelings leading to emotional catharsis.
 These clients must be cared for properly or they might be scarred.
 Attention to technique alone can be damaging.